erikvullings/agent-smith/packages/kafka/README.md

 ## Usage

-To start Apache Kafka and other services, you need to install Docker and Docker-compose, after which you can run:
+To start OSRM, Apache Kafka and other services, you need to install Docker and Docker-compose, and provide the correct paths in the `.env` file for the OSRM filename and data folder (see also the OSRM package folder).
+Next, you can run the whole stack using:

 ```bash
 docker-compose up -d